mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/release-notes/1.3/index.md

 - Upgraded Tekton to v0.14.2 and Tekton dashboard to v0.8.0.
 - Updated UI to support Build view including:
-  - Build view supports viewing logs, artifacts and Dispatchfile.
+  - Viewing logs, artifacts and Dispatchfile.
-  - Support for stopping and rerunning.
+  - Support for stopping and rerunning Pipelines.
   - Support for incremental build numbers of Pipelineruns.
-- Supported for label matching for pull request actions in Dispatchfile.
+- Support for label matching for pull request actions in Dispatchfile.
-- Added `timeout` field to Repository object.
-Allows for Override of the default PipelineRun timeout duration for a Repository.
+- Added `timeout` field to Repository objects.
+Allows overriding of the default PipelineRun timeout duration for a Repository.
 - Added a new `--timeout` flag to the dispatch CI repository create command that takes a [Go duration string](https://golang.org/pkg/time/#ParseDuration) (e.g., `2h30m45s`).
 This sets the PipelineRun timeout for the Repository being created.
 - Added a new `timeout` field to the task type in the Dispatchfile.
 This overrides the PipelineRun timeout for the task.
 If the PipelineRun times out before the task is completed, the task will continue executing until it reaches its own timeout, but the PipelineRun as a whole will be marked as failed due to timeout.
 - Added helm chart option `tekton.configs.defaultPodTemplate` to support node pool selections and other pod settings for all Dispatch tasks.
 See documentation of Tekton pod templates [Tekton pod templates](https://tekton.dev/docs/pipelines/podtemplates/) for more information.

 ### Caveats